 After receiving comments on the proposed DFCs, the Board of Directors for Lost Pines GCD voted to not support the proposed DFC for the Simsboro Aquifer in Table 6-1.
-Subsequently, Lost Pines GCD evaluated several modifications of GAM Run S-12 where the total pumpage in the Simsboro Aquifer was reduced, resulting in lower drawdowns.
-A drawdown of 182 feet in Lost Pines GCD in the Simsboro Aquifer resulted from a total pumping similar to the current modeled available groundwater totals for the district of between 30,000 and 35,000 ac-ft/yr, and these DFCs, shown in Table 6-4, were presented to GMA 12 for consideration on November 30, 2021.
-GMA 12 did not accept the DFCs shown in Table 6-4, but did agree to an average drawdown for LPGCD for the Simsboro Aquifer of 240 feet by 2070.
-This is the same as the DFC adopted by LPGCD and GMA 12 in the last round of GMA 12 planning in 2017.
-The DFC of 240 feet was chosen as the preferred option because GMA 12 decided that consistency was important for such a pivotal resource.
+Subsequently, based on LPGCD board's focus on total pumping in the Simsboro formation, Lost Pines GCD evaluated several modifications of GAMRun S-12 where the total pumpage in the Simsboro Aquifer was reduced, resulting in lower drawdowns.
+A drawdown of 182 feet in Lost Pines GCD in the Simsboro Aquifer that resulted from a total pumping similar to the current modeled available groundwater totals for the district of between 30,000 and 35,000 ac-ft/yr, shown in Table 6-4, were presented to GMA 12 for consideration on November 30, 2021.
+GMA 12 did not accept the DFCs shown in Table 6-4 (Run S-20), but did agree to an average drawdown for LPGCD for the Simsboro Aquifer of 240 feet by 2070 (Run S-19).
+Though this, is the same drawdown as the DFC adopted by LPGCD and GMA 12 in the last round of GMA 12 planning in 2017, and is physically possible, the amount of pumpage resulting is significantly greater than the amount of pumpage desired by the Lost Pines GCD Board; 81,864 ac-ft/yr (S-19) vs 33,136 ac-ft/yr (S-20)3.
+With little discussion of the reasons for Lost Pines' request, a DFC of 240 feet was chosen by 4 of the 5 GCDs thereby over-ruling Lost Pines GCDs opposition to this drawdown and the amount of pumpage (MAG) that will be imposed on LPGCD.